 Crow Canyon collaborates with Native Americans to enrich our understanding of past and present Native American cultures and share that knowledge with others.
 Working closely with the Pueblo Advisory Group and other Native Americans, the Center seeks to broaden and enrich the perspectives gained through archaeological research, incorporate indigenous voices in its education curriculum, and initiate research and education projects that are relevant to the concerns of Native American communities today.

-The Initiatives department collaborates with the archaeology and education departments to engage learners of all ages in an inclusive and dynamic study of the human past.
+The American Indian Initiatives department collaborates with the archaeology and education departments to engage learners of all ages in an inclusive and dynamic study of the human past.
 Crow Canyon's education programs provide instruction in archaeology and involve the lay public and Native American communities in the actual research process.
 Through Crow Canyon's programs, students of all ages gain an understanding of past and present cultures in the Mesa Verde region, archaeological research and ethics, hands-on education, and the importance of the continuation of Native American cultures.

 In 2014 Crow Canyon launched the Inspiring Students Project.
 This is a partnership between Pueblo communities and Crow Canyon to develop student programs focused on issues that Pueblo people themselves have identified as priorities: the preservation and continuation of their native languages, cultures, and histories; providing culturally relevant educational experiences that inspire students to succeed academically and professionally.